 Collecting rainwater is a simple technique that allows you to:

-To encourage citizens to collect rainwater, the borough of Pierrefonds-Roxboro sells rain barrels at the reduced cost of $75.
+To encourage citizens to collect rainwater, the borough of Pierrefonds-Roxboro sells rain barrels at the cost of $62.80.
 Contact the Éco-quartier Pierrefonds-Roxboro for more information.

 Note: In 2013, the City of Montréal adopted a bylaw on water use stating that watering is only permitted at certain periods.
 Watering paved surfaces such as asphalt is strictly forbidden.